mui/material-ui/docs/src/pages/system/spacing/spacing.md

 <Box m={2} /> // margin: 3px;
 ```

-- input: `number` & theme: `function`: the function is called with the property value.
+- input: `number` & theme: `function`: the function is called with the prop value.

 ```jsx
 const theme = {